NEW ZEALAND

 Composer, university dean.

 Hirini Melbourne says he wrote this song for his daughter "...who I hope one day will grow up to be a beautiful free butterfly."
-Professor Melbourne has devoted his life to promoting Maori language, culture and music.
+(He was referring to her soul and spirit.)
+Professor Melbourne devoted his life to promoting Maori language, culture and music.
 He began writing songs and stories to fit with the urban experience of Maori of his generation . . .MORE

 String-game origins